bocoup/jqfundamentals.com/content/events/index.md

     $( 'li' ).click();

 <div class="alert alert-info">
-  When you `.trigger()` an event, you only trigger event handlers that were bound with JavaScript -- you don't trigger the default behavior of the event.
+  When you `.trigger()` an event, you only trigger event handlers that were bound with JavaScript &mdash; you don't trigger the default behavior of the event.
 For example, if you trigger the click event of an `a` element, it will not automatically navigate to the `href` of that element (though you could write code that would make it do so).
 </div>

 Once you have bound an event, you can unbind the event using jQuery's `.off()` method.
 This will remove any event handlers that were bound to the specified event: